 It's always a little daunting to start at a new studio!
 So we've put together a guide for the etiquette we have at Sky Sirens so that your transition is as smooth as melted chocolate.

-When you arrive each week, please sign in with the lady of the house at reception.
+When you arrive each week, please sign in with the siren of the house at reception.
 Your teacher will advise when your class is ready to start.
-Until then, please wait in the Parlour and enjoy a cup of tea and tasty treat from our daily Siren High Tea.
+Until then, please wait in one of our Change Rooms (there are some upstairs and some downstairs!).
 If you are late, please let reception know before you enter the classroom.
 On your first lesson, you'll be given an envelope with a welcome letter inside, along with some more information regarding the term ahead.

 Powder & Change Rooms

-Both our Powder Room and Change Room are open to students of all genders.
-If you require some privacy, you're welcome to use the cubicles in the Powder Room to get changed.
-Please place your bag/day-wear within the Change Room and take valuables (such as your phone and wallet) into class.
+Our Powder Rooms and Change Rooms are open to students of all genders.
+If you require some privacy, you're welcome to use the cubicles in the Powder Rooms to get changed.
+Please place your bag/day-wear within the Change Room (not on the furniture please!) and take valuables (such as your phone and wallet) into class.
 Unfortunately we don’t take responsibility for lost/stolen items.
 Our Powder Room is always stocked up with deodorant, hairspray, hair elastics & pins, perfume and sanitary products so that you're always kept fresh and fancy!

 To ensure your fellow Sirens and Instructors always have a positive experience during class: